Arrow Electronics: Sponsorship

 Since 2012, Arrow has been sponsoring FIRST Robotics Competition, an international high school robotics competition.

 In 2019, after being a minor sponsor of the team, Arrow became the title sponsor of Schmidt Peterson Motorsport (SPM) IndyCar team to become Arrow Schmidt Peterson Motorsport.
 In the same year, Arrow signed a sponsorship deal with McLaren Racing.
 McLaren would later announce that they will be entering the IndyCar Series with SPM as a joint entry for the 2020 season as Arrow McLaren SP.
-Arrow and McLaren signed a sponsorship extension in 2021 which sees Arrow continuing as a sponsor for the McLaren F1 Team and the title sponsor for Arrow McLaren SP.
+Arrow and McLaren signed a sponsorship extension in 2021 that saw Arrow continue as a sponsor for the McLaren F1 Team and as title sponsor for the IndyCar team, which was rebranded as Arrow McLaren IndyCar Team with the 2023 season.
 The title sponsorship deal will end after the 2028 season.